-Security of energy supply is a crucial factor in the energy-intensive chemical industry; particularly when choosing an investment location and determining the market prospects of any planned facility.

-Low Power Outages

-The security of Germany's electricity supply is very high by international standards.
+Energy Security Security of energy supply is a crucial factor in the energy-intensive chemical industry; particularly when choosing an investment location and determining the market prospects of any planned facility.
+Low Power Outages The security of Germany's electricity supply is very high by international standards.
 Unlike some countries in Europe where major blackouts are recurrent, power outages are definitely the exception in Germany.
-In 2014, the amount of time lost due to unplanned interruptions in Poland was around three hours, around two hours in Czechia and approximately one hour in Spain.
-Both Italy and the UK suffer from outages of around 100 minutes per year.
-These all exceed the most stable grids in Denmark, Switzerland and Germany with losses of just 12, 13 and 14 minutes per year in 2014 respectively.
+In 2016, the amount of time lost due to unplanned interruptions in Poland was three hours, around one hour in Czechia and approximately one hour in Spain.
+Both Italy and the UK suffer from outages of around 40 minutes per year.
+These all exceed the most stable grids in Denmark and Germany with losses of just five and three minutes per year in 2016 respectively.
 The situation for unplanned interruptions is similar.
 Countries with outages longer than an hour also have at least one unforeseen failure.
 Conversely, the level of unplanned interruptions in those countries with stable networks - where outages are usually planned - is significantly below 0.5 times a year.

-Nord-Stream-Pipeline: Natural Gas Direct from Russia

-The Baltic pipeline from Wyborg in Russia to Lubmin in northeast Germany - with a length of more than 1,200 km - has helped establish Germany as the hub for Russian gas in Europe since 2011.
+Nord-Stream-Pipeline: Natural Gas Direct from Russia The Baltic pipeline from Wyborg in Russia to Lubmin in northeast Germany - with a length of more than 1,200 km - has helped establish Germany as the hub for Russian gas in Europe since 2011.
 Germany will also become Europe's preeminent trading market for natural gas, with an additional capacity of 55 billion m3 per year.

-Diversity of Supply

-Germany has to rely on imports for around 40 percent of its energy supply - a situation similar to that of many other industrial countries.
+Diversity of Supply Germany has to rely on imports for around 40 percent of its energy supply - a situation similar to that of many other industrial countries.
 However, in marked contrast to its counterparts, Germany's energy mix is very broadly diversified, resulting in secure energy supply.
-Lignite and hard coal account for around 50 percent of electricity generation, followed by nuclear power (20 percent) and natural gas (10 percent).
-Renewable energies already account for 19 percent of Germany's energy mix.
-This share has been increased from 3 percent to 19 percent in the period 1995 to 2015.
+Lignite and hard coal account for around 40 percent of electricity generation, followed by nuclear power (13 percent) and natural gas (9 percent).
+Renewable energies already account for 38 percent of Germany's energy mix.
+A Germany's secure power supply ensures chemical industry success.
+Minutes Lost to Power Outages 2016